 Climate neutral or climate positive

 We do not believe nice words will do the trick for the climate; we believe in working toward change.
 Therefore, we do not talk about being climate neutral or climate positive through carbon offsetting.
 We focus on creating roadmaps to real change.
 This is challenging, but it is the only way forward.
 Meanwhile, we are working toward our reduction targets, we are investing in carbon offsetting to cover emissions from our business in all three scopes.
 Others call it climate neutral; we see this as the minimum amount necessary to even begin to claim that we take responsibility for the climate impact of our business.

 Our climate work is a journey; we are gradually developing our strategy and actions as our knowledge and possibilities around our climate initiatives expand.
-We have mapped our emissions for three consecutive years, and we have offset our business’ full emissions for these years.
+We have mapped our emissions for five consecutive years, and we have offset our business’ full emissions for these years.